 LEGO BATH: Put the kids in the tub with ALL THE DUPLOS.
 This is epic.

-COLORING MIXING: Grab some colors, tupperware, and peri bottles (no joke).
+COLORING MIXING: Grab some colors, plastic ware, and peri bottles (no joke).

 ANIMAL PARADE: Tape down some lines and add some tiny toys.